 Jun 25, 2024

-Data Growth, Statistics, Indexes, And Keeping Our Dialer Humming
+Data Growth, Statistics, Indexes, and Keeping Our Dialer Humming

 by Stefan Wójcik

-A Brief Introduction To Our Dialer System
+A Brief Introduction to Our Dialer System

 We handle a fairly large amount of calls at Close, helping our customers connect with their customers ~9 million times a month.
 The core service that we’ve built to manage the lifecycle of each call is called the Dialer.
 We’ve designed it pretty well, so for quite a few years – and a couple bumps in the order of magnitude of call volume – it carried on with only minuscule tweaks.